-There are three fundamentals to master for a great St Augustine Lawn:
+Three fundamentals to a Great St Augustine Lawn

-Water, mowing and lawn spraying are the three legs of the lawn care stool – remove one of the legs and the stool fails.
+Water, mowing, and lawn spraying are the three legs of the lawn care stool – remove one of the legs and the stool falls.
 The next sections cover the three fundamentals in more detail.

 Water Myths and Other Nonsense